5 Ways to Determine Your Most Fertile Days to Conceive

 - Before ovulation – When you are at your most fertile, cervical mucus will resemble the color and consistency of raw egg white.
 This means your ovary is getting ready to release a mature egg and it is time to try to conceive.
 Egg white cervical mucus is stretchy and can be stretched between your fingers without breaking.
 This type of cervical mucus is the ideal environment for sperm.

-- During ovulation – Cervical mucus increases in quantity and becomes more watery.
+- During ovulation – Fertile ovulation discharge increases in quantity and becomes more watery.

 - After ovulation – After you have ovulated, your cervical mucus will dry up until the end of your cycle.